-Area of Need Wave 1 Quality First Teaching using differentiated strategies and delivery methods recognising that all teachers are teachers of SEN Wave 2 Provision that is 'additional to and different from', managed by depts Wave 3 Support specifically linked to an individual's targets, managed by SENCo Cognition and Chunking: TA support Intensive TA support 60-90% Learning Needs Provide written, bullet-pointed instructions for EAA- extra time, scribe, laptop External Agency involvement longer tasks on a mini Access to Time Out via triage The HUB - Study Support whiteboard.
-Lexia Intervention Divide tasks into sub-sections with clear Intervention to increase fluency in timeframes. phonics and reading/spelling e.g Use a timer to promote task completion. precision teaching Reduce cognitive load: Text to speech and speech to text
+Area of Need Wave 1 Quality First Teaching using differentiated strategies and delivery methods recognising that all teachers are teachers of SEN Wave 2 Provision that is 'additional to and different from', managed by depts Wave 3 Support specifically linked to an individual's targets, managed by SENCo Cognition and Learning Needs Chunking: • Provide written, bullet-pointed instructions for longer tasks on a mini whiteboard. • Divide tasks into sub-sections with clear timeframes. • Use a timer to promote task completion.
+Reduce cognitive load: TA support EAA- extra time, scribe, laptop Access to Time Out via triage Intensive TA support 60-90% External Agency involvement The HUB - Study Support Lexia Intervention Intervention to increase fluency in phonics and reading/spelling e.g precision teaching Text to speech and speech to text